GEOLOGY 3022 - Geophysics IIIA: Potential Fields and Geothermics

 General Course Information

-Course Code GEOLOGY 3022 Course Geophysics IIIA: Potential Fields and Geothermics Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1013 or SACE Stage 2 Specialist Maths or equivalent Incompatible GEOLOGY 3008 Assumed Knowledge GEOLOGY 1100 and PHYSICS 1100 & PHYSICS 1200 or PHYSICS 1101 & PHYSICS 1201 Course Description Geophysicists are employed in a wide range of industries, including petroleum and mineral exploration, groundwater, contaminants and salinity evaluation, state and government geological surveys, defence science and academic research.
+Course Code GEOLOGY 3022 Course Geophysics IIIA: Potential Fields and Geothermics Coordinating Unit School of Physical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 1013 or SACE Stage 2 Specialist Maths or equivalent, GEOLOGY 2515 or (PHYSICS 1100 & PHYSICS 1200) or (PHYSICS 1101 & PHYSICS 1201) Incompatible GEOLOGY 3008 Assumed Knowledge GEOLOGY 1100 or GEOLOGY 1300 Course Description Geophysicists are employed in a wide range of industries, including petroleum and mineral exploration, groundwater, contaminants and salinity evaluation, state and government geological surveys, defence science and academic research.
 This course investigates potential field-based geophysical techniques and diffusive heat flow, covering topics in gravity, magnetics, and steady-state and transient geothermics.
 We start with the underlying mathematical basis and examine applications at global, exploration and environmental scales.
 The course also involves methods of geophysical data analysis, modelling, visualisation and interpretation through a series of computer laboratories.
 The course is aimed at students from a range of numerate scientific backgrounds including geoscience, physics, engineering, mathematics and computer sciences.

 Course Coordinator: Dr Derrick Hasterok